maxonrow/challenge-uiux/README.md

 ## UI/UX

+## What Type of Solutions are we Looking for?

+We're looking for innovative data representations that deliver value by presenting all relevant information of a dataset creatively.

 ## Problem Statement

 - There are many data representations of the current pandemic.
 How do we present a holistic multi-dimensional dashboard with unique features?